Are these the best oil stocks to watch in 2021?

 Best oil stocks summed up

-- With us, traders have many opportunities in and around the energy markets
+- With us, traders and investors have many opportunities in and around the energy markets

 - Many oil companies, including BP, are moving away from fossil fuels and into clean energy

 - While the world has gone through a rough time, the energy industry has continued to show above average performance in some of the hardest economic times.
-Traders should take advantage of the market trends in the oil markets
+Investors and traders should take advantage of the market trends in the oil markets

 - You can trade oil on the spot, via futures or options